vipulpathak113/FrontendInterviewQuestions/README.md

     - Only modules defined with the ES2015 module syntax (import and export) can be tree-shaken.
     - In Webpack 4 and 5, tree shaking is done in mode=production

 - **Web Workers** allow scripts to run in the background in separate threads to prevent scripts from blocking one another on the main thread.
 They have no access to DOM.
-They communicate with main thread using **.postMessage** and recieve message with **.onmessage** <br>
+They communicate with main thread using **.postMessage** and recieve message with **.onmessage** <br/>
     ```const worker = new Worker('worker.js');```
-    <br>Example: compress image site where compression occurs in background
+    <br/>Example: compress image site where compression occurs in background

 - **A service worker** acts as a network proxy between an app, the browser, and the server, allowing scripts to run even in the event when the network goes offline.
 It is a type of web workers.
     -They can cache results